CalBlanco/Leet/README.md

  The goal of this program is to track and utilize data found from the news/reddit about hot stocks.
  End game is to have something trading for us that will just be reading posts on WSB and yFinance.
 Currently this program finds word counts of stocks (or what it believes are stocks) and tracks the data.

+# Use Main.py not RedditScrapeEx.py for main operation
 ---

 ## Important Classes